fdelacruz/dotfiles/README.md

 # dotfiles

-This repo is a collection of my zsh, vim, tmux and other customizations
+This repo is a collection of my zsh, vim, and tmux customizations

 ## Installation